hantsy/building-restful-apis-with-springmvc-gitbook/boot-1.4.md

 	}

-##Spring 4.3
+## Spring 4.3

 There are a few features added in 4.3, the following is impressive.

-###Composed annotations
+### Composed annotations

 The effort of [Spring Composed](https://github.com/sbrannen/spring-composed) are merged into Spring 4.3.

 A series of new composed annotations are available, but the naming is a little different from Spring Composed.

-For example, a RestController can be simplfied by the new annotations, list as the following table.
+For example, a RestController can be simplified by the new annotations, list as the following table.

 |Spring 4.2| Spring 4.3|
 |----|----|